jialiang1207/jialiang1207.github.io/_pages/about.md

 About me
 ====
-My current research interest is multimedia AIGC multimedia generative model.
+My current research interest is multimedia generation.

 I am currently a undergraduate student at the South China University of Technology(SCUT), majoring in artificial intelligence.

 News
 ====